jasonmahony/ruby/README.md

 ====
 Ruby
 ====

-A set of Ruby scripts and "The Riddle" game.
+A set of Ruby scripts, functions and games.
 ------------
 Jason Mahony

-Interactive application completed as part of course work.
+Interactive "studio_game" application completed as part of course work.
 -----------------------
 Pragmatic Studio Online